How to Make a Digital Scrapbook Page | aA

 Step 01

-Before you open your software and start searching for supplies, your very first task is to choose a photo.
-Preferably just one — and specifically one that captures a moment or carries a story worth keeping.
+Before you open your software and look for digital scrapbooking supplies, your very first task is to choose a photo — preferably just one that captures a special moment or carries a memorable story.

-A photo that holds a fond memory will always make a far better page than a technically perfect one with little meaning behind it.
-Look for something specific: a facial expression, a favourite place, a simple moment your future self will be glad you captured.
-It could be a family walk, a holiday celebration, evidence of some minor adventure, or a funny story you never want to forget.
+A photo that brings back a fond memory will always make a better page than a flawless, technically perfect one that holds little meaning.
+Look for something specific — a facial expression, a favorite place, or a simple moment your future self will be glad you captured.
+It could be a family walk, a holiday celebration, an adventure, or a funny story you never want to forget.

 The photo is already a story.
 You are just going to give it a creative home.